daniel-wrench/sf_gap_analysis/README.md

 ### Notes/next steps
 - Better case-study examples.
+- Normal**iz**ation for Voyager plots (better pipeline in that script)
+- Clarify effect of standardisation in limitations section, as Mark mentioned
 - Lockwood (2019) work is useful complement, showing that gaps cannot simply be ignored for our other time-domain stat, the ACF
 - Previous slope range (1-10\% of corr length) did give results that matched theoretical values well, e.g. median of 0.67 from 175 PSP ints, 0.72 for 40 Wind ints
 - Calculate sf_2_pe in 1_compute_sfs?
 Currently not to have somewhat simpler calculation once corrected, but also leading to some duplication of code, especially if we want the error trend line plots.